 7. Act fast

-Ideally, every director, manager, HR or training and development department or other change agent will have appropriate access to the survey information as soon as it closes.
+Ideally, every employee, manager, HR, director or training & development department or other change agent will have appropriate access to the survey information as soon as it closes.
 Time spent crunching data from the survey results is time that should be spent getting to grips with the issues that need resolving, so you really need a system that does it for you, immediately and automatically.

-Of course you will need to spend time considering the employee feedback and prioritising actions, but the sooner your managers get on with talking to their teams, the sooner the identified stresses can be, where practicable, relieved.
+Of course you will need to spend time considering the employee feedback and prioritising actions, but the sooner your managers get on with talking to their teams, and employees looking at their feedback, the sooner the identified stresses can be, where practicable, relieved.
 Start the conversations while the survey exercise is still in people’s minds – this way they will connect the survey with the subsequent work to improve their job satisfaction, and again this will improve the amount and quality of survey responses next time round.

 8. Track progress